BIOS3010/Module-10-HTS/02-QA_fastq_data.md

 ```
 <br>

 Now we will run the program [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) (remember to run module load first) which is a quick and easy way to get basic statistics and lots of useful information about our sequence data.
 Run the command `fastqc SRR14253446_*.fastq` (you know what the wildcard (`*`) does right?)
-(NB: Remember to activate the Module10 conda environment first: `conda activate Module10`)

 You should see an output like this:
 ```